Installation¶

 cmake -DUSE_PYTHON=ON ..

-will also try to locate an OpenMP
+CMake will also try to locate an OpenMP library to allow

-to be run in parallel.
+FastChem to be run in parallel.
 If it cannot detect the library,

-only the single-core version of FastChem
+only the single-core version of FastChem will be compiled.
+If

-compiler does not directly support OpenMP
+since Apple’s Clang compiler does not directly support OpenMP,

 even if the corresponding library has been installed.
 It might be